Least Restrictive Environment = Educational Placement. Inclusion = Educational Outcome.

 Another term for education which is inclusive is supported education, meaning one educational system for all students.
 Successful schools regard all students as rightful members of the school they would attend, and the class(es) in which they would participate if they did not have disabilities.
 Each student is provided instructional curricula to meet their individual needs and learning styles.

-Inclusion – The practice of providing a child with disabilities with his or her education within the general education classroom, with the supports and accommodations needed by that student.
-This inclusion typically takes place at the student's neighborhood school.
+Inclusion – The practice of providing an education for a child with disabilities within the general education classroom.
+Supports include Universal Design for Learning (UDL, which is making curriculum accessible), differentiation (making education work for everyone) and individual accommodations needed by that student.
+Inclusion typically takes place at the student's neighborhood school.

 Inclusive education has six clearly stated beliefs and principles that consistently underpin practice.
 These principles are: